 1. Harvard University

-The nation's oldest institution of higher learning, Harvard University was established in 1636 by the Massachusetts Bay Colony.
+The nation’s oldest institution of higher learning, Harvard University was established in 1636 by the Massachusetts Bay Colony.
 Harvard boasts an international reputation for academic excellence.
-The Harvard Extension School offers a number of distance learning programs, including a bachelor of liberal arts degree with a focus in history.
+The Harvard Extension School offers several distance learning programs, including a bachelor of liberal arts degree with a focus in history.

 Harvard’s online history degree appeals to learners who want the flexibility and broad education of a liberal arts program.
 Students take 32 credits of history courses, with topics such as world history, Christianity, Chinese history, and the history of science fiction.
 The 128–credit bachelor’s degree also includes coursework in the humanities, sciences, social sciences, expository writing, and foreign languages.
 Students must complete math, ethics, and writing–intensive credits at Harvard in order to graduate.

 The hybrid degree requires students to complete at least 16 credits on Harvard’s Cambridge campus.
 Students can earn these credits in just four weekends on campus.
 Students can also take three–week January courses or summer school courses.

 The Harvard Extension School admits adult students age 21 or older who do not already have an undergraduate degree.
 Applicants must have a high school diploma.
 Students can apply by enrolling for three expository writing and math courses through the extension school.
 Potential students must earn a cumulative 3.0 GPA in these three classes in order to fully enroll in the history program.
 Incoming students can apply up to 64 transfer credits toward the degree.